What is radiation therapy?

 People dealing with certain medical issues find it helpful to share experiences with others in the same situation.
 Your doctor can provide a list of support groups if you are interested.
 Your social worker can provide additional information about more support groups that might be of value to you.

-After your radiation therapy sessions are complete, you will visit your doctor for periodic follow-up exams and diagnostic X-rays.
+After your radiation therapy sessions are complete, you will visit your doctor for periodic follow-up exams and diagnostic imaging studies.
 Your doctor will tell you how often to schedule your follow-up appointments.

 Can't find the health information you're looking for?